Tiger Bread (Tijgerbrood)

 Knock it back by stretching the dough and folding it back on itself over and over again.
 This will remove the air from the dough, increase the tension and make it ready for the second prove.

-Weigh the dough and divide into two equal portions.
+Weigh the dough and divide as you wish

 Place on a baking tray, lined with parchment paper.
 Cover with paper and leave at room temperature for ONE hour

-About half an hour into the second prove (i.e. after 30 minutes) , make the Tiger topping.
+About halfway through the second prove make the Tiger topping.

 Using a pastry brush, paste the topping generously over the top and sides of the loaf.